 The Bitmoji Keyboard Is On, But I Can’t Find It!

 Even if you have the Bitmoji keyboard turned on, it can be a little difficult to find, especially if it’s your first time using the app.
 To access the Bitmoji keyboard, begin by opening the app you want to use to send a Bitmoji.
-I’ll use the Messages app to demonstrate.
+I’ll use the Notes app to demonstrate.

 The Keyboard Is On, But Bitmoji Still Is Not Working!
 What Do I Do?